Belloche/DraftShare/Journal.md

 4-20-21

 I created the User object and added a getLogo method to the Draft object, now I'm adding logos to viewDraft but I can't get the image path right so I'm sending a message to slack in hopes of figuring it out.

+4-21-21

+I fixed up the images for the teams so they display with a nice size.
+I also added them to index too.